GoogleCloudPlatform/cloudml-samples/sklearn/iris/README.md

 - - -

 ### Setup GCP environment
-Please fllow this [instruction](https://cloud.google.com/ml-engine/docs/scikit/getting-started-training#before_you_begin) to set up your environment with scikit-learn and your Google Cloud Project to train your model on Google Cloud ML Engine.
+Please follow these [instructions](https://cloud.google.com/ml-engine/docs/scikit/getting-started-training#before_you_begin) to set up your environment with scikit-learn and your Google Cloud Project to train your model on Google Cloud ML Engine.

 ### Install required packages for training in local environment.